dancer1325/grafana/docs/sources/alerting/fundamentals/_index.md

 ### Architecture

-Grafana Alerting is built on the Prometheus model of designing alerting systems.
-Prometheus-based alerting systems have two main components:
+Grafana Alerting is built on the Prometheus model of designing alerting systems
+* Prometheus-based alerting systems have two main components:

 - An alert generator that [evaluates alert rules](ref:alert-rule-evaluation) and sends firing and resolved alerts to the alert receiver.
 - An alert receiver (also known as Alertmanager) that receives the alerts and is responsible for sending their [notifications](ref:notifications).

 ## Design your Alerting system

-Monitoring complex IT systems and understanding whether everything is up and running correctly is a difficult task.
-Setting up an effective alert management system is therefore essential to inform you when things are going wrong before they start to impact your business outcomes.
+Monitoring complex IT systems and understanding whether everything is up and running correctly is a difficult task
+* Setting up an effective alert management system is therefore essential to inform you when things are going wrong before they start to impact your business outcomes.

 Designing and configuring an alert management set up that works takes time.